 Much like other yellow flowers, yellow peonies symbolize new beginnings and good fortune.
 If you are looking to give a bunch of flowers to your new homeowner friend as a gift, yellow peonies are a good idea.
 Apart from their meaning, these blooms are a sure way to brighten up any dull spot in a home.

 Prairie Charm peony is an award-winning Itoh peony that produces semi-double flowers with pale or buttery yellow petals.
 Hints of red flares at the petal base add more drama to this beauty.
 This lightly fragrant peony variety has a long vase life and typically lasts over a week if cut in bud.

 Another famed yellow peony variety is called Bartzella.
-These Itoh yellow peonies exhibit large semi to double flowers that grow up to 8 inches wide.
+These Itoh yellow peonies exhibit large semi-double flowers that grow up to 8 inches wide.
 At the center of each Bartzella bloom is a hint of scarlet color for a more attractive appeal.